shin4299/homebridge-airvisual/README.md

 * By default the API is queried once per hour.
 A 10 minute interval would result in ~5000 requests per month, while the free tier includes 10.000 requests per month.

 * AQI categories are mapped to HomeKit categories as follows.
-Note that HomeKit will visually highlight the sensor for categories Inferior and Poor.
+Note that HomeKit will show visual cues on the dashboard for categories "Inferior" and "Poor".

   AQI     | AQI Category                   | HomeKit
   --------|--------------------------------|-----------